A Sunday Times top-five bestseller

-'An honest look at the vulnerability that comes with bravery' — Independent
+'An honest look at the vulnerability that comes with bravery' — the i

 'Blue is a remarkable, revealing and inspiring insight into the worlds of the police and the policed.
 The stories told are by turns heart-warming and saddening, moving and maddening - it is an account of the very best and the very worst of our society.
 It is a book which should be required reading for all who aspire to public office, in any sector and at every level' — John Nichol, bestselling author of Tornado Down

 'Courageous and moving' — Tom Harper, Sunday Times Home Affairs Correspondent